 Packaging and shipping

-Once matured, the cheeses are analysed so that they can be released for packaging and dispatch.
+Once matured, the majority of cheeses are analysed so that they can be released for packaging and dispatch.

 Controlled quality and traceability!

-Ermitage produces cheeses with a seal of quality, offering consumers the assurance of quality approved by the state.
+Ermitage produces cheeses with a seal of quality, offering consumers the assurance of quality.